Heart Pine Wide Plank Flooring

 Heart pine is actually the heartwood of the longleaf pine tree, a species that once covered almost 100 million acres of the southeastern United States.
-But the tree was harvested with wild abandon—its beautiful, slow-growth, dense wood was ideal for everything from ship’s masts, to the flooring in plantation-era homes, to the beams and timbers in industrial revolution era mills and factories—leaving its population decimated.
+But the tree was harvested with wild abandon—its beautiful, slow-growth, dense wood was ideal for everything from ship’s masts, to the flooring in 18th and 19th-century homes, to the beams and timbers in industrial revolution era mills and factories—leaving its population decimated.

 Family-owned and -operated Vermont Plank Flooring sources sustainably harvested heart pine from one of Alabama’s few remaining stands of slow-growth longleaf pines.

-We’ll work directly with you as you choose the lengths, widths, and finish that highlight the beauty of this durable wood while meeting your design criteria.
-And we’ll then hand select and mill the planks specifically for your project, creating exquisite wide board flooring that will turn your home into a feast for the eyes.
+We’ll work directly with you as you choose the widths and finish that highlight the beauty of this durable wood while meeting your design criteria.
+And we’ll then hand-select and mill the planks specifically for your project, creating exquisite wide board flooring that will turn your home into a feast for the eyes.